Eli Lilly and Company Strategy Analysis

 Leading immunology franchise, established biosimilar business

-Insights from Eli Lilly and Company's strategy vis-a-vis competitors
+Insights from Eli Lilly and Company's strategy and competitive advantages

 What are the challenges facing Eli Lilly and Company to achieve their strategy